Adaptation of the Vicarious Resilience Scale To Turkish: a Validity and Reliability Study

 dc.language.iso en en_US

-dc.publisher American Psychological Association en_US
+dc.publisher Educational Publishing Foundation - American Psychological Assoc en_US

-dc.relation.ispartof Psychological Trauma: Theory, Research, Practice, and Policy en_US
+dc.relation.ispartof Psychological Trauma-Theory Research Practice and Policy en_US

 dc.rights info:eu-repo/semantics/closedAccess en_US